Exit to Eden (1994; Garry Marshall)

 Every single scene in Exit to Eden falls flat.
 The comedy relief is desperately unfunny, the set design is a catastrophe, the “erotic” scenes are ridiculously tame, and every actor looks rightly embarrassed, especially prim, sweet-faced Dana Delaney as the island’s dominant mistress.
 She looks tired and sad in her smoking hot green leather bustier, as though she realizes she got cast in a career-killer.

 Once Garry Marshall came on-board, and the cop characters were expanded exponentially from the book, I’m surprised they even kept the hook involving the mistress and the photographer.
 Why even bother pretending the film is about sexual fantasies anymore?
-Instead, they just took out all intimations of pain, perversity, or penetration — now the photographer is just a sweet guy who needs to get spanked to get over his love of spanking and settle down with a nice woman.
+Instead, they just took out all intimations of pain, perversity, or penetration.
+Now the photographer is just a sweet guy who needs to get spanked to get over his love of spanking and settle down with a nice woman.
 Concurrently, the mistress’ domination fetish is explained away through the daddy-didn’t-love-her defense, and again, it gets treated like something she has to get out of her system before getting married and raising a family.

 Rosie must have tested well with preview audiences because she delivers the film’s tacked-on narration.
 However, the narration only explains what we’re already seeing, and adds layers of confusion to the film.
 As Mercutio’s character boards the boat for Eden, Rosie claims in voiceover, “He thought he was only going on a harmless photography assignment, but he had no idea what he was in for.”
 This line comes AFTER we’ve already watched Mercutio voluntarily sign up for a job as a submissive on the island.
-In other words, he DOESN’T think he’s going on a harmless photography assignment, and knows EXACTLY what he’s in for.
+In other words, he does not think he’s going on a harmless photography assignment, and he knows EXACTLY what he’s in for.

 The film’s only saving grace is its rampant nudity, including a couple of topless scenes for Delaney, but nakedness can only carry you so far.
 At 2+ hours long, Exit to Eden isn’t even watchable as a trifling quickie.
 It’s a form of cinematic torture for the audience much more sadistic than anything that happens in Anne Rice’s novels.